The Creative Apocalypse: Preparing your Client

 So the writer who breeds more words than she needs, is making a chore for the reader who reads ” – so said Dr. Seuss.

-Every year at the Oscars, the award for Best Picture gets all the fanfare( this year, of course Will Smith had other ideas).
+Every year at the Oscars, the award for Best Picture gets all the fanfare( a couple of year ago, of course Will Smith had other ideas).
 That may be stating the obvious.
 What might be not so obvious is in contrast, the award for film editing flies under the radar.
 But you may be surprised by the correlation between these two awards.

 Since 1981, only three films have won “Best Picture” without also being nominated for “Best Film Editing”.